 Sign Relevant Consumer Public policy/morality Case No General consumer Morality - the Hungarian Criminal Code bans certain 'symbols of despotism', including the hammer and sickle as well as the five-pointed red star symbolising the former USSR.
-This law is not applicable by reason of its normative value but rather as evidence of the perception of the relevant public (paras 59-63) ( ).
+This law is not applicable by reason of its normative value but rather as evidence of the perception of the relevant public (paras 59-63) (11).
 T-232/10 PAKI General consumer Morality - 'PAKI' is a racist insult in English.
-T-526/09 SCREW YOU General consumer (for goods other than sex products) FICKEN General consumer Morality - 'FICKEN' is an offensive and vulgar word in German (it means 'fuck').
-14/11/2013, T-52/13, EU:T:2013:5 96 ATATURK general Morality - banal use of signs with a highly positive connotation can be offensive under Article 7(1)(f) EUTMR.
-'ATATURK' is a national symbol of spiritual and political value for the European general public of Turkish origin.
-FUCK CANCER General consumer Morality - the word 'FUCK' is not only a 'slightly rude word' in combination with the word 'CANCER', but offensive and indecent, at least for the English- speaking part of the trade circles (para.
+T-526/09 SCREW YOU General consumer (for goods other than sex products) Morality - a substantial proportion of ordinary citizens in Britain and Ireland would find the words 'SCREW YOU' offensive and objectionable (para.
+26).
+FICKEN General consumer Morality - 'FICKEN' is an offensive and vulgar word in German (it means 'fuck').
+14/11/2013, T-52/13, EU:T:2013:5 96 ATATURK Average consumer in the EU general public of Turkish origin EUTMR.
+'ATATURK' is a national symbol of spiritual and political value for the European general public R 2613/2011- 2 FUCK CANCER General consumer Morality - the word 'FUCK' is not only a 'slightly rude word' in combination with the word 'CANCER', but offensive and indecent, at least for the English- speaking part of the trade circles (para.
 19).
 23/02/2015, R 793/2014- 2